Dr. N. Colbey Walker

 As a beneficiary of a patient and generous internship preceptor and a graduate of a fellowship program marked by deep and broad leadership engagement, I have an acute interest in facilitating opportunities for learning, training, mentorship, and coaching for students and early careerists.
 I have served as an internship and fellowship rotation preceptor, a fellowship program steering committee member, both formally and informally as a mentor to current students, early careerists, and colleagues at all levels, and have developed educational curriculum, training series, and mentorship programs at each institution I’ve worked.

 I have a strong interest in the inequities of the U.S. healthcare system and the roles that public health professionals working in healthcare administration can play to address gaps in access, frequently substandard quality, and largely uncontrolled costs.

 I am an active member of the American Public Health Association (APHA), the American College of Healthcare Executives (ACHE), the Medical Group Management Association (MGMA), and the Texas Hospital Association (THA) Leadership Development Council.
 I have extensive membership and board service experience with a number of other professional organizations including the Association of American Medical Colleges (AAMC), the Association of Academic Surgical Administrators (AASA), the Academy of Academic Administrators in Emergency Medicine (AAAEM), and the National Council on Administrative Fellowships (NCAF).
 I am a Lean-Six Sigma Green Belt and hold a Certificate in Academic Emergency Medicine Administration from the Society of Academic Emergency Medicine.

-Link to Mr. Walker’s University Profile:
+Link to Mr. Walker’s Curriculum Vitae: